 - Other health risks, such as your family medical history and cancer risks

-If you've already had a heart attack, menopause hormone therapy is not for you.
+If you've had a heart attack, menopause hormone therapy is not for you.
 If you already have heart disease or you have a history of blood clots, the risks of hormone therapy have been clearly shown to outweigh any potential benefits.

 Low-dose vaginal preparations of estrogen — which come in cream, tablet or ring form — can effectively treat vaginal symptoms while minimizing absorption into the body.
-Similarly, hormones delivered through skin patches aren't as extensively metabolized in the body and have less potential for unwanted side effects.
+Hormones delivered through skin patches aren't as extensively metabolized in the body as the hormones in pills and have less potential for unwanted side effects.

 - Make healthy lifestyle choices.
 Counter the risks of developing heart disease by making heart-healthy lifestyle choices.
 Don't smoke or use tobacco products.
 Get regular physical activity.
 Eat a healthy diet focusing on fruits, vegetables, whole grains and low-fat protein.
 Maintain a healthy weight.
 And get regular health screenings to check your blood pressure and cholesterol levels to detect early signs of heart disease.

 - Martin KA, et al. Menopausal hormone therapy: Benefits and risks. https://www.uptodate.com/contents/search.
-Accessed July 19, 2018.
+Accessed Aug.
+26, 2020.

 - Martin KA, et al. Menopausal hormone therapy and cardiovascular risk. https://www.uptodate.com/contents/search.
-Accessed July 19, 2018.
+Accessed Aug.
+26, 2020.

 - AskMayoExpert.
 Menopausal hormone therapy (adult).
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.
+Mayo Clinic; 2019.

-- Deaths: Final data for 2015.
-Centers for Disease Control and Prevention. https://www.cdc.gov/nchs/data/nvsr/nvsr66/nvsr66_06.pdf.
-Accessed July 18, 2018.
+- Deaths: Leading causes for 2017.
+Centers for Disease Control and Prevention. https://www.cdc.gov/nchs/data/nvsr/nvsr68/nvsr68_09-508.pdf.
+Accessed Oct.
+1, 2020.